 1. Required fonts

-This section examines each of the later macOS releases (Big Sur 11.x through Ventura 13.x).
-The system fonts can no longer be altered, but you can control those in the /System/Library/Fonts/Supplemental folder for Big Sur and Montery.
+This section examines each of the later macOS releases (Big Sur 11.x through Somoma 14.x).
+The system fonts can no longer be altered, but you can control those in the /System/Library/Fonts/Supplemental folder in Big Sur and Monterey.
 The list in this section also examines the fonts most needed for the web, iLife and iWork.
 Fonts in the Supplemental folder of Big Sur and Monterey can all be disabled, but some should always be active as they are web standard fonts.
 If you turn them off, your browser ends up substituting the missing fonts with whatever is available.
 The result is that web pages will display so badly at times that it can be difficult (or even impossible) to navigate them.

 If you haven’t already, purchase Monotype’s new OpenType PostScript Helvetica fonts (or subscribe to their full font library) if you prefer, or require PostScript fonts for your output.
 They do not conflict with Apple’s Helvetica fonts and you don’t have to fight with the OS supplied fonts.

 Monotype is now your only option for stand-alone, third party Helvetica fonts.
 On June 1, 2022, Adobe stopped selling fonts and went to an all subscription model for their 3,400+ font families (over 31,000 individual typefaces).
 The only way to access them is by having at least one active Creative Cloud app.
 Adobe also removed their complete lineup of Helvetica fonts.
 If you still want to purchase Adobe’s Helvetica fonts, the only way to get them now is to either find a seller online who still has new copies of Font Folio 11, or look for used copies on eBay or the like.

 It is no longer possible to use Type 1 PostScript or old OS 9 style legacy Helvetica fonts (and some others) as they conflict with the OS versions.
 There is no workaround other than to use an older OS.